 The best medicine for addressing block corruption is prevention.
 Block checking is the key approach to preventing widespread corrupted data.
-The Oracle Database validates and adds protection information to the database blocks.
+Oracle Database 12c validates and adds protection information to database blocks.
 Oracle provides superior corruption and prevention through a variety of configurations, technologies, and methodologies.